carrierlxk/COSNet/README.md

 - - -
 :new:

-Our group co-attention achieves a further performance gain (81.1 mean J on DAVIS-16 dataset), related codes has also been released.
+Our group co-attention achieves a further performance gain (81.1 mean J on DAVIS-16 dataset), related codes have also been released.

 The pre-trained model, testing and training code: